Adolf Hitler created the German Eagle Order on May 1,

 The medals were now coined at either the Berlin or the

-design comparison between 1st type to the right and one
+The initial design or 1st type is different to the

 A simple ring shaped suspender